altaweelala/RGM-Mobility-Model-for-FANETs/README.md

-# RGM Mobility Model for FANETs
+# RGM Mobility Model for FANETs: NS3 Implementation

 This repository provides the ns-3 source code for the **Regulated Gauss-Markov Mobility Model** for FANETs.